 At its core, SoS is built around a simple yet effective email-based system.
 Every day, you'll get 1-3 emails with journalist requests that you can choose to respond to based on your relevance and availability.
 One of the standout features is the ability to connect directly with journalists.
 Sure, it may lack some of the advanced functionality like filtering or profile management, but the core purpose of facilitating media connections is definitely well-served.

-What really sets SoS apart is its direct integration with the well-established HARO network.
+What really sets SoS apart is its spiritual continuity with the original HARO network.
 This connection gives you access to a ton of journalists, which in turn boosts your chances of scoring those all-important media placements.
 And let's not forget the simplicity factor - the platform is so easy to use, it's a breath of fresh air compared to some of the more complicated tools out there.

 3. Pricing Structure & Value Proposition